Thank you for signing up to Golf Monthly. You will receive a verification email shortly.

 History of the Masters cut

 That was then changed five years later in 1962, with the rule amended to include the low 44 and ties, as well as those within 10 shots of the lead.
-For 50 years that is how the cut was determined until, in 2013, the number of players to make it to the weekend was once again extended to the low 50 and ties, while the 10-shot rule remained.
+For 50 years that is how the cut was determined until, in 2013, the number of players to make the weekend was once again extended to the low 50 and ties, while the 10-shot rule remained.

 Masters cut records